rabaut/pin/README.md

 # pin
-Pin depenencies to their installed version
+Pin dependencies to their installed version